+Programs are free & open to the public (not including meals), usually starting at 8pm.
 Call for more information or to make a reservation.
 This schedule is subject to change.

 | Check us out on Facebook

-Tax deductible contributions may be sent to MGNW, 290 Gorham Hill Road, Gorham, NH 03581
+Tax deductible contributions may be sent to MGNW, 290 Gorham Hill Road, Gorham, NH 03581.

 106 Prospect Street, Berlin, NH 03570